sjmduncan/rocnet-example/Readme.md

 Usage pattern for any script goes like this (using `train.py` as an example):

 1. Activate the python environment
-2. run `python train.py $TGT_WORK_DIR`.
+2. run `python train.py $TGT_WORK_DIR`
+   1. To run on a SLURM login node you'll need to run `export OMP_NUM_THREADS=1` first
 3. If `$TGT_WORK_DIR/train.toml` exists then training run and model config is loaded from that file and a training run is started.
-4. If `$TGT_WORK_DIR/train.toml` does not exist it will be created and populated with default values, the script will then exist and prompt you to modify the defaul values and re-run step 1.
+4. If `$TGT_WORK_DIR/train.toml` does not exist it will be created and populated with default values, the script will then exist and prompt you to modify the defaul values and re-run step 1

 ### Config File Names and Defaults